maximecb/uvm/doc/syscalls.md

 void window_on_mousemove(u32 window_id, void* callback)
 ```

 Register a callback for mouse movement.
+Mouse x/y coordinates are relative to the top-left corner of the window and may be negative if outside of the window.

 ## window_on_mousedown